-An ASB trip is an opportunity for you to engage in community service during your spring break.
+An ASB trip is an opportunity for you to engage in service learning during your spring break.
 ASB is a great way to explore social issues and discover new things about yourself through education and purposeful action.
-Through short term immersion in various locations around the United States, you will team up with other students to engage in complex social issues such as the environment, discrimination, inadequate housing, disease, hunger, and poverty.
-By providing some much needed assistance, you have the chance to learn from the people and organizations you encounter and gain a broader understanding of the world around you.
+Through short term immersion in various locations around the United States, you will team up with other students to explore complex social issues such as environmental conservation, health care, education, socioeconomic equity, identities and empowerment, and community development.
+By engaging with the community, you will learn about root causes and systemic issues in addition to the personal stories of the communities you will serve.

-By participating in ASB you will experience meaningful service, develop new friendships, learn about different cultures, further your education or career goals, and will have the opportunity to explore social change and further develop as a citizen leader.
+By participating in ASB you will contribute meaningful service, develop new friendships, learn about different cultures and communities, and further educational or career goals.
+In addition, you will have the opportunity to explore social change and further develop as a citizen leader.